 How To Reduce The Risk

-Although, many factors may put you at risk such as age, race and ethnicity (along with your medical history), but there are ways to decrease to amount of risk.
+Although many factors may put one at risk such as age, race and ethnicity (along with medical history), there are ways to decrease the amount of risk.
 How can one do so?
 By keeping a normal weight, having a healthy and balanced diet, as well as exercising regularly.
 Reducing the amount of alcohol and cigarette intake will also help.